 Domestic capacity will be increased by nearly a third with the redevelopment of the existing Qantas Club and the construction of a new Business Lounge plus a new invitation-only Chairman’s Lounge for VIPs and high-value customers.

 The airline’s existing First and Business Class lounges at the International Terminal will also be redesigned into a single lounge facility with an expanded footprint.

 Work on each of the lounges is expected to start in early 2016, with a completion date of early 2017.

-Brisbane Airport Corporation (BAC) and Virgin Australia (VA) are planning a multi-million dollar upgrade and expansion of the Baggage Handling System at the VA end of the Domestic Terminal Building (DTB).
+Brisbane Airport Corporation (BAC) is engaged in a multi-million dollar upgrade and expansion of the Baggage Handling System at the Domestic Terminal Building (DTB).

 The work is required to meet the forecast increase in passenger numbers and demands at the DTB and when complete will deliver: